harshchau/slurper/README.md

 # Medium series to markdown

-This module takes a medium RSS feed and converts it to markdown
+This module takes a medium series and converts it to markdown.
+This is not meant for either Medium RSS feeds or regular Medium posts or publications

 **Note**: Medium's support for RSS and the API is pretty limited.
 This module is based on a scraper and is pretty fragile itself.
 Contact me if something is broken and I will address it in a reasonable time